 In December, 1987, the United States Congress passed the Housing and Community Development Act of 1987.
 Section 255 of this legislation incorporated the statutory requirements for the Home Equity Conversion Mortgage (HECM); known today as the FHA-Insured Reverse Mortgage, and in February, 1988, President Reagan signed the legislation into law.

 Despite the rapid increase in the program’s acceptance, many older Americans are misinformed and are fearful of the process and terms of the loan.
 Compounding the problem, many well-meaning family members and financial advisors offer advice based on secondhand knowledge or anecdotal stories; however, their information often falls short of providing a complete and accurate understanding of the facts about reverse mortgages.

-The Reverse Mortgage Division at Georgetown Mortgage is staffed by professionals that have devoted most of their mortgage careers to reverse mortgage education, and stand ready to provide complete and factual information to anyone needing to better understand reverse mortgages.
+The Reverse Mortgage Division at Thrive Mortgage is staffed by professionals that have devoted most of their mortgage careers to reverse mortgage education, and stand ready to provide complete and factual information to anyone needing to better understand reverse mortgages.

 How You Can Benefit From a Reverse Mortgage

 In years past, it was a widely held belief that a reverse mortgage was the “loan of last resort.”
 Recently, based on numerous published articles and university studies, it is clear that this characterization has changed, and that the FHA-insured reverse mortgage has become an important component in the retirement plan for seniors at all levels of net worth.

 Purchasing a home with a reverse mortgage – Many homeowners 62 years of age and older are living in homes that no longer meet their housing needs.
 By selling that home and using a portion of the proceeds from that sale as down payment, the homeowner can finance the purchase of a more suitable home and have no monthly mortgage payments.*